-We know that pet ownership is great for your mental health.
-They provide companionship, unconditional love and they never question your motives (or your taste in TV programs).
+We know that pet ownership is great for your mental health, and we can all agree that now is the time to look after THAT.
+Dogs provide companionship, unconditional love and they never question your motives (or your taste in TV programs)…… plus they are one reason to be allowed out of your yard in the current COVID19 crisis.
 But they are also great for our physical health.

 Did you know that dogs (in particular), are also a great way to maintain your fitness?